 The School has clear protocols for ensuring that any visiting speakers are appropriately supervised and suitable.
-The School's responsibility to pupils is to ensure that they can critically assess the information they receive as to its value to themselves, and that the information is aligned to the ethos and values of the School and British values.
+The School's responsibility to pupils is to ensure that they can critically assess the information they receive as to its value to themselves, and that the information is aligned to the Mission and Values of the School and British Values.

 The School is required to undertake a risk assessment before agreeing to a Visiting Speaker being allowed to attend the School.
 This will take into account any vetting requirements considered appropriate in the circumstances and may include a DBS check if relevant.
-This is overseen by the Educational Visits Coordinator (EVC) (Carron Cookson) in collaboration with the Senior Deputy Head.
+This is overseen by the Educational Visits Coordinator (EVC) (Brian McManus) in collaboration with the Senior Deputy Head (Academic) and/or Deputy Head Pastoral.

-Visiting speakers will be expected to understand that, where appropriate, their session should actively promote the British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs and at no point undermine these.
+Visiting speakers will be expected to understand that, where appropriate, their session should actively promote the British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs and at no point undermine these.
 In some cases, the School may request a copy of the visiting speaker's presentation and/or footage in advance of the session being provided.

 Visiting Speakers, whilst on the School site, will be supervised by a School employee.
 On attending the School, Visiting Speakers will be required to show original current identification documents including a photograph such as a passport or photo card driving licence.

-The member of staff responsible for the speaker must share with them the safeguarding checklist The School shall also keep a formal register of visiting speakers retained in line with its Data Protection Policy.
+The member of staff responsible for the speaker shares with them the safeguarding checklist The School shall also keep a formal register of visiting speakers retained in line with its Data Protection Policy.